Data collection and release

 Since 2009 NSW has maintained a participation rate of over 95% at the state level in all collection cycles.

 The AEDC 2021 Key steps to data collection video (9:31) provides an overview of the AEDC data collection process.
+AEDC NSW will publish a new video on steps to 2024 data collection by March 2024.

 Welcome to the 2021 Australian Early Development Census (AEDC).